Private image scanning

 Private registries with image pull secret

-To enable the scanning of private images using an image pull secret, follow these steps:
+To enable scanning of images from a private registry using an image pull secret:

-- Create an image pull secret in the
+1. Create an image pull secret in the castai-agent namespace:

 kubectl -n castai-agent create secret docker-registry [secret-name] \